MoserMichael/jscriptparse/PYXTUT.md

 See more information about the built-in functions in [this reference](PYXFUNC.md)

-You also have variables:  A variable is a name that can be assigned a value
+You also have variables:  A variable is a name that can be assigned a value (more exactly: it is a name that stands for a location in computer memory where a value is being stored)

 ```
 > two=2